agtonomy/trellis/README.md

 See: https://en.wikipedia.org/wiki/Actor_model

 ## eCAL Core
-At the core, Trellis is built on top of Continental's eCAL library.
+At the core, Trellis is built on top of [https://github.com/continental/ecal](Continental's enhanced Communication Abstraction Layer) (eCAL) library.
 This brings in a core set of functionality:

 1. Dynamic service discovery
 1. Inter-process messaging patterns (pubsub and rpc)